Collective Sun: Reshape the Mo(u)rning

-“Collective Sun-reshape the mo(u)rning” is a multi-media, community intervention performance piece, that draws from more than five years of research, organizing and programmatic work that has been the emphasis of local campaigns to end mass incarceration, racial profiling, and the school to prison pipeline.
-As survivors of domestic and state violence, sexual assault, gang aggression, displaced/fractured families, and drug dependence, Collective Sun visionaries, dreamed about authentic accountability, grounded in an understanding of our struggles and our value.
+Collective Sun-reshape the mo(u)rning” is a multi-media, community intervention performance piece, that draws from more than five years of research, organizing and programmatic work that has been the emphasis of local campaigns to end mass incarceration, racial profiling, and the school to prison pipeline.
+As survivors of domestic, sexual and state violence, displaced/fractured families, and drug dependence, Collective Sun visionaries, dreamed about authentic accountability, grounded in an understanding of our struggles and our value.
 “Collective Sun,” creates a platform where families and community members can use their own experiences and voices to become solution-oriented and civically engaged around issues facing their local communities.

-The Collective Sun Experience:
+the Collective Sun Experience:

 The Performance – Collective Sun is a 45-minute series of vignettes exploring the impact prison and policing has on the Black community.

 The Talk Back – An important component of the Collective Sun experience, the talk-back creates a space for audience participants to process their own experiences and share their visions for change.

 The Collective Action – Audience members are invited to write messages, (sometimes called love notes or flying kites), on Collective Sun postcards.
 These postcards are included in packages that are sent to incarcerated individuals across the south.